Brian Aldiss: Personal life

 In 1948, Aldiss married Olive Fortescue, secretary to the owner of Sanders' bookseller's in Oxford, where he had worked since 1947.
-He had two children from his first marriage: Clive in 1955 and Caroline Wendy in 1959, but the marriage "finally collapsed" in 1959 and dissolved in 1965.
+He had two children from his first marriage: Clive in 1955 and Caroline Wendy in 1959, but the marriage "finally collapsed" in 1959 and was dissolved in 1965.

 In 1965, he married his second wife, Margaret Christie Manson (daughter of John Alexander Christie Manson, an aeronautical engineer), a Scot and secretary to the editor of the Oxford Mail; Aldiss was 40, and she 31.
 They lived in Oxford and had two children together, Tim and Charlotte.
 She died in 1997.

 Death

 Aldiss died at his home in Headington, Oxford, on 19 August 2017, the day after his 92nd birthday.